LL.M. in Comparative Law Program

 How the program works

 The LL.M. in comparative law at UF is designed for graduates of law schools outside the United States.
 Students typically earn the degree within one year upon successful completion of 26 semester hours of course work.
 A four-credit introductory course just for LL.M. students guarantees familiarity with basic aspects of the U.S. legal system, and a student ambassador helps LL.M. students adapt to study at UF Law.
-Students may receive two credits by writing an independent research paper under the supervision of a faculty member.
+Students also must write an independent research paper under the supervision of a faculty member.
 Students choose the remainder of courses from the J.D. and LL.M. curricula.

 Our broad curriculum allows students to focus on specific areas of law.
 View the full course list.